pdxjohnny/LangChain-in-Kubernetes/README.md

 The configuration files for the cluster are the following:
 ###    - **Configuration files (yaml)**:
    - **deployment.yaml**: This yaml file contains the configuration to perform deployments, and creates the services to each of them and set environments to be used:
-        - **ServiceAccount**: Since the LLM back_end needs to know the ip address of each service in order to forward the requests.
-ServiceAccount and roles are created in order to capture the svc ip address assigned of each BackEnd LLM.
-This will only be used by the llm_front_end to forward each request.
+        - **ServiceAccount**: The ServiceAccount and roles are created specifically to capture the IP address assigned to each BackEnd LLM service.
+This information is necessary for the LLM back_end to effectively forward incoming requests.
+This setup is exclusively utilized by the llm_front_end to facilitate the forwarding process for each request.
-        - **VolumeMounts**: As mentioned each local LLM will be stored on an File server to be consumed when pods containing local models are lunched.
-VolumeMounts basicaly mounts the File server within the pod.Please modify it according to your File server
+        - **VolumeMounts**: As previously mentioned, each local LLM will be stored on a file server to be consumed when pods containing local models are launched.
+VolumeMounts are utilized to mount the file server within the pod.
+Please adjust the configuration according to your file server setup.
         - **Image Containers**: URL of where containers were pushed.
-        - **Worker assigment**: This demo uses 2 different worker groups (light/intensive), each deployment has a nodeAffinity corresponding to the load that would be required.
-In this DEMO it's configured to use EKS node groups.
+        - **Worker assigment**: This demonstration utilizes two distinct worker groups, namely "light" and "intensive".
+Each deployment is associated with a nodeAffinity that corresponds to the anticipated load requirements.
+In this demo setup, it's configured to utilize EKS node groups for managing the worker nodes.
     - **Persistent Volume/Claim**:

    - **ingress.yaml**: This file configures the ingress rules for the NGNIX controller.